hiveot/hub.capnp/README.md

 ## Summary

+This 'hub' repository includes core services for certificate management, authentication, provisioning, message bus service and directory service.
+Additional services and plugins are defined in separate repos.
+While the core services are implemented in golang but this is not a requirement.

-The Hub module is responsible for operating Hub plugins.
-It purpose is to launch and monitor plugins, and report their status.
-In itself it does not provide any features other than managing the plugins.
+The Hub launcher module is responsible for starting and stopping Hub plugins.
+Its purpose is to launch plugins and monitor their status.

-The Hub and its plugin is configured through the hub.yaml configuration file that provides default settings for its services and which services to launch.
+The 'hub.yaml' configuration file provides the common file system and network configuration used by plugins.
+The default behavior is to run as the current user and use the local LAN interface.
+The default service ports are listed in the provided hub.yaml file.

+Each plugin can have its own yaml configuration file but must be able to run out of the box without.
+Configuration files are stored in the application 'config' folder.
+See installation for more detail.

 ### Ports

-The Hub includes serveral services that listen on specific ports.
-The default port numbers used by the hub services are:
+The Hub includes several services that listen on specific ports.
+The default port numbers used by core hub services are:

 * 8880 idprov provisioning for discovery of hub by IoT devices
 * 8881 wost hub authentication service for token creation and renewal